Skip to main content

 The Proposals tab allows you to add multiple proposed changes to each location in your project.
 These projects will be compared to the current condition and are required in order to complete a comparison summary.
 While at least one proposal should be included for each project, multiple proposals can be added.
 Each additional proposal will be included in the Comparison Summary section of the project.

-Adding a new Proposal
+Add a New Proposal

-To add a new proposal to a project, click the +Add Proposal button in the top right corner of the project screen.
-You can populate your new proposal with current roadway conditions by choosing “Fill Roadway Details with Current Conditions,” or populate fields with current design standards by selecting “Fill Roadway Details with the Design Standards.”
+To add a new proposal to a project, click the “+Add Proposal” button in the top right corner of the project screen.
+You can populate your new proposal with current roadway conditions by choosing “Current Conditions,” or populate fields with HSM base conditions by selecting “HSM Base Conditions.”

 (Add proposal pop-up)